-- .1 Control/monitor $O_2$ content in combustion chamber (spot checks only). - .2 Control/monitor temperature in combustion chamber flue gas outlet.
+- .1 Control/monitor O_2 content in combustion chamber (spot checks only; an O_2 content analyser is not required to be kept on board). - .2 Control/monitor temperature in combustion chamber flue gas outlet.

 By continuous (auto) control of the incineration process, ensure that the above mentioned two parameters are kept within the prescribed limits.
 This mode of operation will ensure that particulates and ash residue contain only traces of organic constituents.